sherreria/EnergyAwareBaseStationSimulator/README.md

     - Average power consumption (in Watts and normalized)

+    - Transitions rate (in number of transitions per hour)

 With option -v, the simulator outputs a line for every simulated event:

     `event_time event_type event_info`